Below are some frequently asked questions, which new and current students may find helpful.

 What does the Academic Office do, and when is it open?

-The Academic Office (Room 27, South Building) deals with all issues regarding your enrolment and student administration, and is open for enquiries on normal working days 9-11, 11.30-12.30 and 2-4.
+The Academic Office (Room 27, South Building) deals with all issues regarding your enrolment and student administration, and is open for enquiries on normal working days from 8.30am to 4.30pm.
 You can also send enquiries by email.

 Where can I find help with a welfare issue?

 The College (and University) have a wide range of services available to assist with any problems.
-You can discuss this with your Personal Tutor, or go straight to any of the people or services listed in Section D.1 of the Student Handbook.
+You can discuss this with your Personal Tutor, or go straight to any of the people or services listed in the Student Handbook.

 How can I see the college nurse or doctor?

 The College Nurse is available in College each day during term for general consultation as well as providing help on specific medical matters.
-Her times are listed in Section D.2 of the Student Handbook, which also provides information about the college doctors’ service.
+Her times are listed on the Medical Help and Welfare webpage, which also provides information about the college doctors’ service.

 What financial assistance is available?